 An alumna on her work developing an app for users with Alzheimer’s: “I researched the disease and the needs of people who have it.
 A question popped into my mind: How could everyday technology better serve them?”

 – Malak Abouhenidi, (M.S. ’14) — Read her story.

-The program is known for its practical applications and real-world problem solving.
-Students are able to work effectively in groups and to present information individually to an audience.
-Prerequisites include computer programming skills and a mathematical maturity.
-The curriculum is continually updated to take advantage of new research findings and advances in technology and methodology.
+The Computer Science program is known for its practical applications and real-world problem solving.
+Students work in groups and present information individually to an audience.
+Prerequisites include computer programming skills and mathematical maturity.
 This program offer students many advantages:

 Applicants should have taken programming classes including data structures and object-oriented programming.